learning-spring-boot/contest/README.md

 So if you are interested in the huzzle we had, have a look :)

 ## 07.01.2015 - Hello Reactor?
 Can we vote?
 As usual there is a good news and a bad news.
-Let's start with the bad, because we learned that the last thing you tell stays in our minds :)
+Let's start with the bad one, because we learned that the last thing you, tell stays in our minds :)

-Bad News: We are still some huzzle with the Python Backend.
-But we think we can finish it by tomorrow and then fully concentrate on the contest`s goal!
+Bad News: We still have some huzzle with the Python Backend.
+But we think we can finish it by tomorrow and then fully concentrate on the contest`s goal (Java/Spring Boot)!

 Good News: To avoid having nothing by now, we added a simple ["ConsoleClient"](src/main/java/de/votesapp/client/ConsoleClient.java) to fake the WhatsApp Service.
 That gets loaded when the "yowsup" Profile isn't active.
 For this we utilized the `!` operator within the `@Profile`-Annotation.